-- Assess damage to habitats and restore where possible to regain ecological functions for protected species. - Implement high-priority actions for species and habitat conservation identified in recovery plans and habitat conservation plans by leveraging partnerships and resources. - Collaborate with federal, state, and tribal partners to improve use of predictive tools for water management to accommodate protected species' requirements, along with those of competing uses such as agriculture, municipalities, and hydropower. - Advance reintroduction efforts and/or return species to historic habitats to build resilience in a changing climate. - Use BIL funding to leverage partnerships to improve fish passage and habitat restoration for salmon and steelhead recovery. - Implement the Pacific Coastal Salmon Recovery Fund to advance salmon and steelhead recovery and improve the status of vulnerable populations in the face of climate change and other threats. - Build capacity for underserved communities to access grant opportunities under the BIL.
+- regain ecological functions for protected species. - Implement high-priority actions for species and habitat conservation identified in recovery plans and habitat conservation plans by leveraging partnerships and resources. - Collaborate with federal, state, and tribal partners to improve use of predictive tools for water management to accommodate protected species' requirements, along with those of competing uses such as agriculture, municipalities, and hydropower. - Advance reintroduction efforts and/or return species to historic habitats to build resilience in a changing climate. - Use Bipartisan Infrastructure Law funding to leverage partnerships to improve fish passage and habitat restoration for salmon and steelhead recovery. - Implement the Pacific Coastal Salmon Recovery Fund to advance

+- salmon and steelhead recovery and improve the status of vulnerable populations in the face of climate change and other threats. - Build capacity for underserved communities to access grant opportunities under the Bipartisan Infrastructure Law.

-2.5 Protect marine species while supporting ocean-based economic growth
+Protect marine species while supporting ocean-based economic growth